KSDunne/twenty_one/README.md

 - Create an interactive card game in a terminal using Python
 - The functionality of this game should keep the core concept of black jack.
 That is, playing a card game using shuffled cards, against a dealer and winning without busting over a score of 21
-- Allow the user to seemlessly restart a game without having to manually press the run program button at the top of the page and without having to refresh the page
+- Allow the user to seamlessly restart a game without having to manually press the run program button at the top of the page and without having to refresh the page
 - Allow the user to navigate the game with a main menu
 - Write player wins and losses to Google Sheets.
 This data could be used by a card dealer or casino business to analyse and adjust the game (e.g. adding more decks to a shuffle is one way a casino can make a card game harder if the house is losing too much)
 - Query win data to show the player a leaderboard